 Terrible Traffic and Reckless Driving

-The rules of staying mild mannered seem to go out the window once people get behind the wheel.
+The rules of staying mild-mannered seem to go out the window once people get behind the wheel.
 Gridlocked traffic builds because traffic signals are ignored.
 A cacophony of horns is sounded at all times, but no one seems to notice.
 Drivers compete to squeeze three vehicles into a single lane.
-Taxi rides in Asia can be hair-raising affairs, and bus drivers seem to get a thrill out of passing trucks in blind turns.
+Taxi rides in Asia can be hair-raising affairs, and bus drivers seem to get a thrill out of passing trucks through blind turns.